vegaprotocol/specs/non-protocol-specs/0005-NP-LIMN-limited_network_life.md

 - On chain treasury balances and on-chain reward functions / parameters (for 💧 Sweetwater this is only the staking and delegation reward account balance and network params that govern [Staking and delegation](../protocol/0056-REWA-rewards_overview.md) ).
 - All reward balances accrued by all parties but not yet transferred to their general account due to payout delays.
 - [Account balances](../protocol/0013-ACCT-accounts.md) for all parties per asset: sum of general, margin and LP bond accounts.
 See exception below about signed-for-withdrawal.
 Does *not* include the "staking" account balance.
 - Fee pools: Fees are paid into per market or per asset pools and distributed periodically.
 - Event ID of the last processed deposit event for all bridged chains
 - Withdrawal transaction bundles for all bridged chains for all ongoing withdrawals (parties with non-zero "signed-for-withdrawal" balances)
-- hash of the previous block, block number and transaction id of the block from which the snapshot is derived When a checkpoint is created, each validator should calculate its hash and submit this as a transaction to the chain(*).
+- hash of the previous block, block number and transaction id of the block from which the snapshot is derived
+- ERC20 collateral:
-- last block height and hash and event ID of all bridged chains (e.g. Ethereum) that the core has seen `number_of_confirmations` of the event.
+  - last block height of a confirmed erc20 deposit on the ethereum chain with `number_of_confirmations`.
+  - all pending erc20 deposits (not confirmed before this block)
+- Staking:
+  - last block of a confirmed stake_deposit on the staking contract on the ethereum chain with `number_of_confirmations`.
+  - last block of a confirmed stake_deposit on the vesting contract on the ethereum chain with `number_of_confirmations`.
+  - all the staking events from both contracts
+  - all the pending staking events

+When a checkpoint is created, each validator should calculate its hash and submit this as a transaction to the chain(*).

 When to create a checkpoint:
 - if `current_time - network.checkpoint.timeElapsedBetweenCheckpoints > time_of_last_full_checkpoint`